mathbastian/image-transformations-java/README.md

 # image-transformations-java
-Simple java implementation to transform an image in various ways
+Simple java implementation to transform a images in various ways.

 ## Change the image
-Change the 'image.png' in images folder to whichever one you would like to transform.
+Paste images in the 'images' folder to transform them.

 ## Run
 Run the Main class.
-The images will be generated in the same folder.
+The images will be generated in the 'newimages' folder.